Everything You Need To Know About Toilets

 There is a rubber seal (the pan collar) that connects the outlet on the toilet (pan) to the PVC drain.
 Pan collars can wear out with age and are often the cause of leaks around the base of the toilet or between the toilet and the back wall.
 There is also another rubber seal (the pan cone) that connects the cistern to the pan on older style toilets that can also perish and leak over time.

 Plumbing traps protect your home by ensuring that smelly gases don’t make their way back up.
 The water creates a seal that prevents gas from passing back into your bathroom.
 If your toilet trap doesn’t have water in it, it can start to cause smells.

 Tips when buying a new toilet

-If you’re building a bathroom from scratch, then you can choose any style of toilet you want and tailor your plumbing to it.
+If you’re building a bathroom from scratch, then you can choose any style of toilet you want, and tailor your plumbing to suit it.

-"It's important for the customer to choose quality brands when choosing a toilet," says Ben from Bespoke Bathrooms Melbourne, a respected and well known bathroom renovator in the Melbourne Northern suburbs.
+"It's important for the customer to choose quality brands when choosing a toilet," says Ben from Bespoke Bathrooms Melbourne, a respected and well known bathroom renovator in Melbourne's Northern suburbs.
 Some of the quality brands that Ben and other builders and plumbers recommend include:

 According to federal government regulations, if you’re building a new home, you will need to install a WELS 4 STAR rated toilet.
 If you’re doing a minor renovation or replacing an existing toilet, you can use a 3 or 4 STAR suite.